New & Transfer International Students

 International students can apply for social security cards once they are employed.
 Employment includes on-campus jobs, Curricular Practical Training (CPT), Severe Economic Hardship (SEH), or Optional Practical Training (OPT).
 You will need information from your employer (NU HR department if employed on-campus), your Student Support Specialist & PDSO, and to visit your local Social Security Administration office.
 Bring these documents to your local SSA office to apply for social security:

-• Your current F-1 I-20
+- Your current F-1 I-20

-• Your valid passport
+- Your valid passport

-• Your I-94 record
+- Your I-94 record

-• Letter from employer verifying your position of employment.
+- Letter from employer verifying your position of employment.

-• Letter from PDSO certifying your identity as an F-1 student at Newman University.
+- Letter from PDSO certifying your identity as an F-1 student at Newman University.

-F-1 Curricular Practical Training (CPT)
+Curricular Practical Training (CPT)

 CPT is a tool that helps international students gain practical experiences in their chosen field.
-You may work for any business so long as the specific position and duties of the employment relate to your program of study.
+You may work for any business as long as the specific position and duties of the employment relate to your program of study.
 You may use CPT for as many co-op or internship hours apply to earning your degree.
 If you are not receiving credits toward your degree, you cannot utilize CPT.

 CPT Requirements

-Download the Requirements to Obtain CPT
+Download the Requirements to Obtain CPT.

 CPT Duration & Repetitions